liuhz0926/quality_platform_prototype/README.md

 * Take the server running on local machine to run on cloud.
 * Stressing the model with different test set.
 * Retrain a new model after modification on weights and parameters.
+* User group management and Admin management.
+This can be done in Django.

 ## Other notes